Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Codimension-2 Monodromy Defects for p=2,3,4

-In the case of \cite{Boisvert:2024jrl}, the values of the integration constants were chosen such that the range of $y$ was taken between zeros of the function $P$, called them $y_{1}$ and $y_{2}$, that is $P(y)>0$ for $y_{1}<y<y_{2}$.
+In the case of \cite{Boisvert:2024jrl}, the values of the integration constants were chosen such that the range of $y$ was taken between zeros of the function $P$, denoted $y_{1}$ and $y_{2}$, that is $P(y)>0$ for $y_{1}<y<y_{2}$.
 Then, regularity conditions are imposed such that \eqref{eq:Spindle} corresponds to a spindle.